LabGUI/LabGUI/README.md

 ## Using LabGUI Core Widgets ##

 Built into LabGUI, there are a set of core widgets in which it bases it's operation.
-Among these are several designed to help analyse/manipulate data and aid in seemless communication with devices.
+Among these are several designed to help analysis/manipulation of data and aid in seemless communication with devices.

 These widgets can be enabled/disabled from the `Window` dropdown menu.